 The Nova Scotia Women’s History Society (NSWHS) presents: Dialogues

-The Nova Scotia Women’s History Society is starting 2022 by launching an exciting new series, Dialogues, on Tuesday, January 25 via Zoom.
-The inaugural event features Hyacinth Simpson, a researcher who is uncovering the untold story of the contribution of Black women to the Canadian war effort.
-Dr. Simpson, an associate professor at Ryerson University, will give a talk on “Black Canadian Women’s Care During the Great War: The Challenges of the Archives.”
+The Society held a very successful Zoom event, Dialogue, on Jan 25, 2022, with the theme of the “untold story of the contribution of Black women to the Canadian war effort.”
+The event featured Hyacinth Simpson, a researcher who is uncovering this untold story.
+Dr. Simpson, an associate professor at Toronto Metropolitan University, gave the talk “Black Canadian Women’s Care During the Great War: The Challenges of the Archives.”

 Significantly, too, the announcement has (inadvertently) highlighted the importance of recovering other Black Canadian WW1 histories.
 These histories include the biographies and service experience of Black men who served in non-segregated CEF units; and, beyond stories of military service, accounts of contributions made on the home front by Black people in Canada.